SAP-samples/teched2025-DA265/exercises/ex1/README.md

 ## Summary

-Joule delivers analytic insights using natural language, accessing data models you are authorised to view.
+Joule provides analytical insights through natural language by accessing data models you are authorised to view.
-+ Conversations are saveable and can be revisited later.
++ Conversations are saved and can be revisited later.
-+ Each conversation maintains a ‘context’, shown during interactions- allowing you to define your questions without reintroducing previous prompts.
++ Each conversation retains a ‘context’ that allows for continuous interactions and refinement, enabling you to ask questions without re-entering previous prompts.

+### Joule depends on Just Ask
++ In the next exercise, you will use the ‘just ask’ feature in SAP Analytics Cloud to access the same model you used with Joule.
++ Joule depends on Just Ask in the background and cannot access data models without it.
+Therefore, any investment made in Just Ask so far remains valuable and is essential to Joule.

+### Next exercise

 Continue to - [Exercise 2 - Use case 2: Information consumer](../ex2/README.md)